biolink/biolink-model/src/docs/using-the-modeling-language.md

 nav_order: 3
 ---

-# Using the Modeling Language
+# Using the LinkML Modeling Language

-The linkML provides a variety of slots to define the semantics of your Biolink Model class and slots.
+Biolink Model is built with the [Linked data Modeling Language (LinkML)](https://linkml.github.io/).

-This document tries to address on how to use most of these slots in Biolink Model.
+LinkML provides a variety of slots to define the semantics of your Biolink Model class and slots.
+This document covers how to use most of these slots in Biolink Model.

 Please refer to [linkML documentation](https://linkml.github.io/linkml-model/docs/) for an exhaustive list of slots provided by the modeling language.